howerj/forth2c/readme.md

 # forth2c compiler and runtime

 From <http://yosefk.com/blog/c-as-an-intermediate-language.html>, with
-a few minor modifications.
-This implements a simple runtime for Forth and a Forth to C compiler.
+modifications.
+This implements a C runtime for the Forth compiled to C and a Forth to C compiler.

 Also of note: